natesymer/deity/readme.md

 DE features without a DE.

-DESKTOP.PY
-=

-Dependencies:

-- `pulsectl`

-Provides complete functionality for controlling your desktop.

-For brightness control (write access), you need to add the udev `90-backlight.rules`, then add your user to the video group.
+First, make sure you have libpulse and pulseaudio installed.
+Then, `pip install -r requirements.txt`.
+Finally, you can run `pip install .` Also note that the brightness functionality needs to be enabled.
+Included is a udev rule that can help.
+It grants access to /sys/class/backlight/intel_backlight/brightness & friends to a group called video.
+You must add your user to video.

 KBMAPPER.PY
 =